Willcox-Research-Group/rom-operator-inference-Python3/docs/source/guides/romclasses.md

 # ROM Classes

 There are several reduced-order model (ROM) classes defined in the main namespace of `opinf`.
-Each class corresponds to a specific problem setting.
+Each class corresponds to a specific problem setting: _continuous_ models are ordinary differential equations while _discrete_ models are discrete dynamical systems; in _parametric_ models, the equations may depend on an external parameter.

 ::::{margin}
 :::{tip}